 What immediate steps should I take following a death?

 The first thing to do is to register the death and arrange the funeral.
 A Will may include the deceased's wishes regarding cremation or burial and so as soon as possible the Will should be located.
 In many cases the deceased's home is their major asset and it is important to ensure that any property, if empty, is made secure and the insurers are notified.

 What if I can't find a Will or there is no Will?

-If a Will cannot be found then the estate will be dealt with under the Rules of Intestacy which means the law will decide how your estate is distributed.
-If a Will does exist, Bakerlaw can help you to locate it by searching a national database and contacting solicitors in the area where the Will may have been made.
+If a Will cannot be found then the estate will be dealt with under the Rules of Intestacy which means the law will decide how the estate is distributed.
+If you believe a Will does exist, Bakerlaw can help you to locate it by searching a national database and contacting solicitors in the area where the Will may have been made.

 How long does it take to finalise the administration of a Probate matter?

 It depends on the size and complexity of the estate.
 If the estate is liable for Inheritance Tax this can also extend the process as a full Inheritance Tax return needs to be completed and a Clearance Certificate obtained from HM Revenue & Customs before the estate can be distributed.
 On average the administration can take between 12 - 18 months to finalise.